appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 # Security Considerations

 ## Too many SETs in the response
+This mechanism allows a transmitter to send a large number of SETs in a single request.
+A malicious or misconfigured transmitter could send an extremely large payload, attempting to exhaust memory or CPU resources on the receiver during JSON parsing or JWT validation.

-Receiver MUST inform the transmitter (out of band) the maximum number of SETs that could be consumed in a single call.
-The Transmitter MUST obey the maximum number of SETs to be communicated to the receiver.
+Receivers MUST protect themselves against such attacks.
+It is RECOMMENDED that Receivers establish and document a reasonable upper limit on the number of SETs they will process in a single call.
+Transmitter MUST obey the maximum number of SETs to be communicated to the receiver.
 This will avoid any potential truncations/loss of information at the receiver.

+If a Receiver receives a batch exceeding this limit, it SHOULD reject the entire request with a `413 Payload Too Large` HTTP status code.

 ## Authentication and Authorization
-Transmitter MUST follow the procedures described in section {{authn-and-authz}} in order to securely authenticate and authorize Peers
+Transmitter MUST follow the procedures described in section {{authn-and-authz}} in order to securely authenticate and authorize Receiver

 ## HTTP and TLS
 Transmitter MUST use TLS {{RFC8446}} to communicate with Receiver and is subject to the security considerations of HTTP {{Section 17 of RFC9110}}.

+## Event Delivery Latency
+The primary purpose of security event tokens is the timely communication of security-sensitive information.
+While this specification enables batching for efficiency, Transmitters MUST NOT unduly delay the transmission of events in an attempt to create larger batches.

+Delaying the transmission of a time-sensitive event, such as a credential compromise or session revocation, defeats the purpose of the protocol and provides an adversary with a larger window of opportunity to act.

+It is RECOMMENDED that Transmitters implement a batching policy that sends a pending batch of SETs when either of the following conditions is met:
+    - The number of SETs in the batch reaches a configured size limit.
+    - A configured amount of time (e.g., 1-2 seconds) has elapsed since the oldest SET in the batch was generated.

+This ensures a balance between network efficiency and the real-time nature of the communication.

+## Information Disclosure in Error Responses

+The `setErrs` is designed for debugging and provides valuable feedback.
+However, if implemented incorrectly, it can become a souce of information leakage, disclosing internal details or enable enumeration type attacks.

+It is RECOMMENDED that the `setErrs` information is helpful without revealing sensitive information about internal architecture.

+## Event Ordering and Processing Guarantees

+This specification is a transport efficiency mechanism and it does not address transactional aspects of the request.
+Every SET is an independent event in the request to the receiver.
+The event ordering in the request does not imply any chronological depependence.
+For chronological dependence the receiver should look at the time related event claims.The

+ The Transmitter should not assume the ordered processing of the SETs by the receiver sub-systems.
+This specification does not add any transactional requirements on the receiver.

-Additional security consideration in {{Section 5 of RFC8935}}.
+## Additional security consideration in {{Section 5 of RFC8935}}.

 # Privacy Considerations

 Privacy Considerations from {{Section 6 of RFC8935}} apply.

 # IANA Considerations

-This document has no IANA actions.
+None

 --- back